ralphcajipe/ralphcajipe/README.md

 * [Python (Google - Kaggle Learn)](https://www.kaggle.com/learn/certification/ralphcajipe/python)

 ## 🧬Life update
-- 🌱 I’m always studying branches of Artificial Intelligence which are Machine Learning, Computer Vision, and Natural Language Processing.
+- 🌱 I’m always studying branches of Artificial Intelligence which are Machine Learning, Computer Vision, Natural Language Processing, Robotics and so on.
 - 👥 I’m looking to collaborate on projects for social good to have a better world every day.
-- 📫  You can find me on [Twitter](https://twitter.com/ralphcode) and [LinkedIn](https://www.linkedin.com/in/ralphcajipe).
+- 📫  Follow me on [Twitter](https://twitter.com/ralphcode) and [LinkedIn](https://www.linkedin.com/in/ralphcajipe).

 ## 🧰 Toolbox
 <h4 align="left">Python and Artificial Intelligence:</h3>